Professor Mark Lee BA (Hons), MSc, PhD

 UK

 Professor Mark Lee is a professor of artificial intelligence in the School of Computer Science.
 His research interests are focussed on Natural Language Processing.
 He is specifically interested in Sentiment Analysis of text, the automatic identification and understanding of metaphor and the effects of pragmatic inference in dialogue processing.
 More recently he has been investigating the extraction of constraints from text to build formal models for reasoning.
-He is the Principal Investigator of an EPSRC funded project on Automated Conflict Resolution in Clinical Pathways.
+His research has been funded by the Home Office, RCUK, European Union and various industries.

 For more information, please see Mark's personal homepage.